 #AdaptorDie – Lead by example, don’t lead by following examples

 To compete for the future takes an investment in new philosophies and models where relevance and resilience become part of the corporate DNA.

 Traditional management practices and the structures that support them are not only aging, but they’re also liabilities and competitive disadvantages.
 It’s not just today’s competitors who will realize that connected consumers are a different breed.
 Unforeseen competitors, some that may not even exist today, will see what it is that you do not change market direction, and as a result, take market share.

 This is a time that requires great introspection and empathy.
 This is a time for leadership.

-The goal now is to open our perspective to explore a world that we do not know in order to lead our organization in a direction of greater relevance.
-We must discover what is truly is valuable to Generation-C, why, and how to use these insights to inspire more desirable products, services, and even stories and messages.
+The goal now is to open our perspective to explore a world that we do not know to lead our organization in a direction of greater relevance.
+We must discover what truly is valuable to Generation C, why, and how to use these insights to inspire more desirable products, services, and even stories and messages.
 The next step is of course to bring them to life through new processes, systems, and directives.